fregu856/TSRT10/README.md

 # Manual control in full test area in SIMULATION:
 - $ roslaunch balrog_sim balrog_manual.launch
-- Click on the small "ROS keyboard input" and control the robot using WASD or the arrows
+- Click on the small "ROS keyboard input" and control the robot using WASD